 W. Lee Howell is Managing Director and Member of the Managing Board at the World Economic Forum in Geneva, Switzerland.

 William (Lee) Howell has been a Member of the Managing Board at the World Economic Forum in Geneva, Switzerland since 2011.

-As Head of Global Programming, Lee is responsible for the design and development of the Forum’s flagship Annual Meeting in Davos, Switzerland; Annual Meeting of New Champions in China (“Summer Davos”); and Summit on the Global Agenda in the United Arab Emirates.
-He was also Editor-in-chief of the Global Risks Report (2012 & 2013 editions).
-He also served as Senior Director for Asia (2004-2009) and was responsible for business and government engagement in ASEAN, China, India, Japan, Korea and Pakistan.
+As Head of Global Programming, Lee is responsible for the design and development of the Forum’s flagship annual meeting in Davos, Switzerland; the annual meeting of New Champions in China (“Summer Davos”); and Summit on the Global Agenda in the United Arab Emirates.
+He was also Editor-in-chief of the Global Risks Report in 2012 and 2013.
+He also served as the WEF Senior Director for Asia from 2004 to 2009 and was responsible for business and government engagement in ASEAN, China, India, Japan, Korea and Pakistan.
 Lee returned to the Forum in 2004 after serving as Senior Advisor to the Assistant Administrator of the United States Agency for International Development (USAID).

-Lee began his career in international affairs over twenty years ago as a Fellow at the Center for Strategic and International Studies (CSIS) in Washington, DC from 1993 to 1996 where he worked closely with its co-founder Dr. David Abshire.
-He then served as Deputy Director of the Japan Society in New York from 1996 to 1999.
-He later worked for Dr. Sadako Ogata, the United Nation High Commissioner for Refugees (UNHCR) to launch an initiative focusing on economic activities to promote the repatriation and reintegration of refugees to communities scarred by ethnic violence (Rwanda and Bosnia-Herzegovina).
+Lee began his career in international affairs more than twenty years ago as a Fellow at the Center for Strategic and International Studies (CSIS) in Washington, DC, where he worked closely with its co-founder Dr. David Abshire from 1993 to 1996.
+He then served as Deputy Director of the Japan Society in New York from 1996 to 1999 and went on to work for Dr. Sadako Ogata, the United Nation High Commissioner for Refugees (UNHCR), launching an initiative focusing on economic activities to promote the repatriation and reintegration of refugees to communities scarred by ethnic violence in Rwanda and Bosnia-Herzegovina.